Gautrot/PropelBundle/README.md

 * Added support for Symfony 7.4
     * Removed support for Symfony 6 and 7.0 to 7.3
         * LTS support for Symfony 6.4 was migrated to a new branch: `6.1`
+        * Extended LTS support for Symfony 5.4 was migrated to a new branch: `5.2`
 * Added support for PHP 8.4 and 8.5
     * Removed support for PHP 8.0 and PHP 8.1
     * Removed deprecated content introduced in PHP 8.4 and 8.5